multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-cookbook.md

 ```
 import { ProxyNetworkProvider } from "@elrondnetwork/erdjs-network-providers";

-let networkProvider = new ProxyNetworkProvider("https://devnet-gateway.elrond.com");
+let networkProvider = new ProxyNetworkProvider("https://devnet-gateway.multiversx.com");
 ```

 :::important
 Use the classes from `@elrondnetwork/erdjs-network-providers` **only as a starting point**.
-As your dApp matures, make sure you **switch to using your own network provider**, tailored to your requirements (whether deriving from the default ones or writing a new one, from scratch) that directly interacts with the Elrond API (or Gateway).
+As your dApp matures, make sure you **switch to using your own network provider**, tailored to your requirements (whether deriving from the default ones or writing a new one, from scratch) that directly interacts with the MultiversX API (or Gateway).

 On this topic, please see [extending erdjs](/sdk-and-tools/erdjs/extending-erdjs).
 :::